-Filopappou Hill is a grassy, pine tree shaded woodland area that is situated just a few blocks away from the Acropolis.
+Filopappou Hill is a grassy, pine tree-shaded woodland area that is situated just a few blocks away from the Acropolis.
 The major draw of visiting here is the fact that you have an incredible view out to the Acropolis and across Athens from the peak.

 Check Out the Koukaki Art Scene

-Koukaki’s offbeat personality is reflected in the number of independent art galleries that have sprouted up here in recent years, showcasing everything from contemporary style art, to surrealism pieces.
+Koukaki’s offbeat personality is reflected in the number of independent art galleries that have sprouted up here in recent years.
+These creative hubs showcase everything from contemporary art, to surrealism pieces.

 Where to Stay in Koukaki